xpnteam/xpnet/README.md

 - [ ] Expand to Linux.
 (We already run on macOS, so we're most of the way to Linux, for someone with good C/C++ and relevant platform experience.)
 - [ ] Automatically find the plugin to load in simple cases based on naming convention rather than requiring a config entry.
 I tried to do this from the start but it appears that System.Reflection.Metadata is just fundamentally broken in .NET Core, and things like Cecil don't work on Core (at least not in the effort I'm willing to put into it).
 When the Core tooling gets better, or someone wants to contribute who can provide a solution, revisit this.
+- [ ] Support the newer AOT native compilation features of .NET to allow building plugins that are already fully compiled for each platform.
 - [x] Build out the Fluent Data API.
 What we have so far is more a concept than anything.
 Possibly this is a template/tool that creates the Fluent API from the DataRefs.txt that comes with X-Plane, instead of building the thing by hand.
 - [x] 2018-12-15 - Extend the test harness to be more generally useful for other plugins beyond the sample Logging plugin.
 - [x] 2018-11-27 - Improve the native output directory structure for the C++ VS 2017 projects - by default, for backwards compatibility, MS makes project outputs inconsistent between x86 and x64 builds.
 It all works...but is unnecessarily confusing.